Model-robust standardization in stepped wedge cluster randomized trials: Introduction

 \section{Introduction}

-Stepped-wedge cluster randomized trials (SW-CRTs) are a type of unidirectional crossover design that has gained widespread use in healthcare delivery research and implementation science.\citep{hussey2007design, turner2017a, turner2017b} In SW-CRTs, clusters such as hospitals, schools, or communities sequentially transition from a control condition to an intervention in a staggered and randomized manner.
-At the start of the study, all clusters begin in the control condition.
-At predetermined time points, known as steps, a randomly assigned subset of clusters switches from control to intervention, while the remaining clusters continue as controls.
-This process continues until all clusters have eventually received the intervention, making the SW-CRT a fully rolled-out design.\citep{hussey2007design, hemming2015stepped} Throughout the trial, data are collected at each time point for all clusters, irrespective of their intervention status, enabling both within-cluster and between-cluster comparisons for possible efficiency improvement over the parallel-arm designs.
-SW-CRTs are particularly useful in settings where it is impractical or unethical to withhold an intervention from certain clusters indefinitely, ensuring that all participants ultimately receive the intervention.
-Additionally, the staggered implementation facilitates logistical feasibility, allowing for gradual scaling of interventions that require training, infrastructure, or policy adaptation.\citep{mdege2011systematic, hemming2020reflection}
+Stepped-wedge cluster randomized trials (SW-CRTs) are a type of unidirectional crossover design that has gained widespread use in healthcare delivery research \citep{nevins2024adherence}.
+In SW-CRTs, clusters such as hospitals, schools, or communities sequentially transition from a control condition to an intervention in a staggered and randomized manner.
+All clusters begin in the control condition, and at predetermined time points, known as steps, a randomly assigned subset of clusters switches from control to intervention.
+This process continues until all clusters have eventually received the intervention, making the SW-CRT a fully rolled-out design \citep{hussey2007design}.
+Throughout the trial, data are collected at each time point for all clusters, irrespective of their intervention status, enabling both within-cluster and between-cluster comparisons for possible efficiency improvement over traditional parallel-arm designs.
+SW-CRTs are particularly useful for evaluating cluster-level interventions that are expected to be beneficial and for which it is practically desirable that all clusters receive the intervention within the study.
+The staggered crossover scheme permits randomized evaluation without leaving any cluster in control indefinitely, and has become attractive in pragmatic and implementation clinical trials.